Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Schr odingerization for symmetrically preconditioned systems

 A linear stationary iterative method can be expressed in the following general form:

 Thus, the new iteration is obtained by computing \eqref{eq:sta ite}.
 Here $B$ is called the {\it iterator}.
+Without loss of generality, we assume that $B$ is symmetric.
 Typical examples include the Richardson iteration, where $B = \omega I$ with $\omega>0$ as a constant, and the Jacobi iteration, where $B = D^{-1}$ with $D$ denoting the diagonal of $A$.
 It is noticed that each iteration only depends on the previous approximate solution $\bm{x}^{\text{old}}$, and the iterative method performs the same operations in each iteration.
 This characteristic is the reason it is referred to as a stationary (or explicit) iterative algorithm.

-In general, the iterator $B$ may not be symmetric, and it is more convenient to work with symmetric problems.
-A simple symmetrization step can be applied as follows: